TreZc0/ap-tracker/README.md

 - Mark checks as ignored or star them as important so you know to come back
 - Remember where hinted locations are with automatic flags
 - Sync a short memo with the server with the built-in note pad, can be accessed any time, even from another device
+- Inventory Viewing
+    - Easily see where items have come from, and mark any local ones of interest on the checklist.
+Should be useful for games that treat local items differently.
+    - Filter the view based on item class (e.g. only progression and useful items)
+    - Sort your inventory by time received, alphabetically, or the number of items of that type.

 ## Running Locally
 1. Head to the releases page for the tracker [https://github.com/DrAwesome4333/ap-tracker/releases](https://github.com/DrAwesome4333/ap-tracker/releases) and download `ap-tracker-vX.X.X.zip`.

-2. Extract the zip file to a local directory and open it up.
+2. Extract the contents of the zip file to a local directory and open it up.

 3. Open `index.html` in a web browser.
 The app should now be ready to go to connect to any AP server.